 Product Features

-Multiple Detection Types: Optimized TaqMan probes can detect up to 183 mycoplasma species.
+Multiple detection types: Optimized TaqMan markers can detect up to 183 mycoplasmas.

-Easy to Use: The total time for sample preparation and testing is less than 3 hours, eliminating the need for a 28-day wait associated with culture methods.
+Easy to use: Total time for sample preparation and testing is less than 3 hours, compared to the 28 days required for culture methods.

-High Sensitivity: The detection limit is as low as 10 CFU/mL, making it a viable alternative to direct culture methods.
+High or: Assay medium as low as 10 CFU/mL, mortality becomes a viable alternative to direct culture methods.

-High Specificity: Primers and probes are designed targeting 16S rRNA, ensuring no cross-reaction with closely related species such as clostridia and lactobacilli.
+High-quality primers and markers are designed for 16S rRNA, ensuring no cross-reaction with closely related species such as Clostridium and Sesamum.

-High Safety: The positive control (PC) in the kit is non-infectious, completely eliminating the risk of contamination.
+High safety: The rapid control (PC) in the kit is non-infectious, completely eliminating the risk of contamination.

-Figure 4: Operation Procedure for Mycoplasma Detection Using MycAway™ Plus-Color One-Step Mycoplasma Detection Kit
+Figure 4: Mycoplasma detection workflow using the MycAway™ Plus-Color One-Step Mycoplasma Detection Kit

-3.GMyc-PCR Mycoplasma DetectionKitUnlike conventional one-step PCR detection methods, the number of primers is increased from one pair to three pairs, targeting the conserved regions of mycoplasma 16S and 23S rRNA for nested PCR amplification.
-This not only reduces non-specific products but also significantly enhances the sensitivity of the product, allowing for the detection of as few as a single copy of mycoplasma.
+Different from the traditional PCR detection method, the number of primers increased from one to three pairs, and PCR was performed on the non-region between the mycoplasma 16S and 23S rRNA, which not only reduced the DNA product but also significantly improved the bilaterality of the product, and mycoplasma as low as a single copy could be detected.

 、